kevin-nyquist/DB_term_project/README.md

 ```bash
 CREATE DATABASE dbproject;
 ```
-Lastly, in the main project directory.
+In the main project directory.
 Execute this command to populate the database.
 ```bash
 docker compose exec service sh init.sh
 ```